sectorsedgecommunity/mapping-docs/docs/json/teamspawns.md

 "TeamSpawns": [
     {
         // GameMode: sta (Static), brk (Breakthrough), ctf (Capture the Flag), esc (Escort), all,
-        //  sal (Salvage, non-functional game mode)
+        //  sal.
+(Salvage, non-functional game mode)
         //
         // ControlShiftSpawnOffset: Seperate from TeamSpawns.
-Default value is 0.2, i.e. 20%
+Default value is 0.2, i.e. 20%.
-        // Players spawn where the zone would be if the zone was shifted back X%
+        // Players spawn where the zone would be if the zone was shifted back X%.
         //
         // Type: box, line, radius
         // Team: 0, 1
-        // Min & Max: max must be greater than min, otherwise have glitchy spawn area
+        // Min & Max: max must be greater than min, otherwise have glitchy spawn area.
-        // OOBDistance: out of bounds distance from the spawn: known to be used for BRK
+        // OOBDistance: out of bounds distance from the spawn: known to be used for BRK.
-        // SearchTopDown: searches top→down instead
+        // SearchTopDown: searches top→down instead.
+        // Indoors: Always spawns a player under a block.
         "GameMode": "all",
         "Type": "box",
         "Team": 0,